MadeByParker/MadeByParker/README.md

 Hello, nice to see you visiting my GitHub, I'm Harry.

-I'm currently studying Cyber Security at the University of Plymouth, in my second year.
+I'm currently studying Cyber Security at the University of Plymouth, going into my final year.
 I'm passionate about stopping hackers and making the digital world a safer place for the future generations.

 ⚡ Fun fact: ...
 I have cerebral palsy but that doesn't stop me from love what I'm doing and being optimistic.